Octagoncito: Consejo Mundial de Lucha Libre (1989–1992)

+AAA (1992–1995)

-In 1989 Consejo Mundial de Lucha Libre (CMLL) created the wrestling character Octagón, a masked Mexican Ninja character that immediately became very popular with the audience, especially children.
-When CMLL started up their Mini-Estrellas division they created a number of Mascota characters, smaller versions of their well known wrestlers, one such Mascota was Octagoncito, created to play off the popularity of the regular sized competitor.
-Early in his career Octagoncito competed in the tournament to crown the first ever CMLL World Mini-Estrella Champion, losing in the second round to Espectrito.
-When Mini-Estrella creator Antonio Peña left CMLL in mid-1992 to for a new promotion called Asistencia Asesoría y Administración (AAA), Octagoncito and a number of other wrestlers and Mini-Estrellas left with Peña for AAA.
-On March 26, 1994 Octagoncito defeated Jerrito Estrada to win the Mexican National Mini-Estrella Championship.
-A few weeks later, on April 26, he competed in his first major AAA event, competing at Triplemanía II-A, AAA's biggest show of the year.
+When Mini-Estrella creator Antonio Peña left CMLL in mid-1992 to form a new promotion called Asistencia Asesoría y Administración (AAA), Octagoncito and a number of other wrestlers and Mini-Estrellas left with Peña for AAA.
+On March 26, 1994, Octagoncito defeated Jerrito Estrada to win the Mexican National Mini-Estrella Championship.
+A few weeks later, on April 26, he competed in his first major AAA event, Triplemanía II-A, which was AAA's biggest show of the year.
 Mascarita Sagrada, Octagoncito and Super Muñequito defeated Espectrito, Jerrito Estrada and Fuercito Guerrera by disqualification.
-His run with the Mexican National Mini-Estrellas Championship lasted 112 days, until July 16, 1994 where Fuercita Guerrera won the championship.
-At some point in the next year or two Octagoncito also won the IWC Mini-Estrellas Championship, although records are not clear on exactly when.
-On May 31, 1995 he wins his highest profile Luchas de Apuestas, or bet match, where he put his mask on the line against the hair of his opponent Especrito.
-Octagoncito won the match and kept his mask safe while Espectrito was shaved bald after the match.
-Octagoncito and his fellow Mini-Estrellas competed in the main event of Triplemanía III-A, a 13-man Steel Cage Elimination match where the last person in the cage would be forced to unmask under Lucha de Apuesta rules.
-The match included Octagoncito, Bandita, Espectrito I, Espectrito II, Jerrito Estrada, Fuercita Guerrera, Mascarita Sagrada, Mini Calo, La Parkita, Payasito Azul, Payasito Rojo, Super Muñequito and Torrerito.
-In the end Payasito Rojo was forced to unmask.
+His run with the Mexican National Mini-Estrellas Championship lasted 112 days, losing it to Fuercita Guerrera on July 16.
+At some point in the next year or two, Octagoncito also won the IWC Mini-Estrellas Championship, although records are not clear on exactly when.

+On May 31, 1995, Octagoncito won his highest profile Luchas de Apuestas ("bet match"), where he put his mask on the line against the hair of his opponent, Espectrito.
+Octagoncito won the match and kept his mask safe, while Espectrito was forced to be shaved bald afterwards.
+Octagoncito and his fellow Mini-Estrellas competed in the main event of Triplemanía III-A, a thirteen wrestler steel cage elimination match where the last person in the cage would be forced to unmask under Lucha de Apuestas rules; it included Octagoncito, Bandita, Espectrito I, Espectrito II, Jerrito Estrada, Fuercita Guerrera, Mascarita Sagrada, Mini Calo, La Parkita, Payasito Azul, Payasito Rojo, Super Muñequito and Torrerito.
+In the end, Payasito Rojo was forced to unmask.
+By late 1995, Octagoncito left AAA after a falling out with management, but took the name, the mask and the image of Octagoncito with him.

+World Championship Wrestling (1996)

+Octagoncito then briefly worked for World Championship Wrestling (WCW) in the United States, including a match at Starrcade on December 29, 1996, where he teamed with Mascarita Sagrada to defeat Jerrito Estrada and Piratita Morgan in a dark match before the pay-per-view portion of the show.
+The next night, he and Sagrada defeated them in a rematch on WCW's televised weekly show, WCW Monday Nitro.

+WWE (1997–1998, 2006)

+In 1997, he began working for the World Wrestling Federation (WWF) as "Mosaic", teaming with and facing off against Mini-Estrellas from AAA.
+His first major appearance as Mosaic at Badd Blood: In Your House on October 5, teaming with Tarantula in a loss to Max Mini and Nova.
+On January 18, 1998, at the Royal Rumble, Mosaic teamed with former opponents Max Mini and Nova to defeat the trio of Battalion, El Torrito and Tarantula.
+The WWF, now called World Wrestling Entertainment (WWE) revived their Minis division in 2006, bringing in Octagoncito as one of their competitors in the short-lived revival.